Keywords

 The regression model is statistically significant at the 5% level, indicating that at least one independent variable has a significant effect on the dependent variable, CDSTTCCU (Digital Transformation and Supply Chain Finance Implementation Behavior).
 This validates the model’s applicability for explaining or predicting behavioral outcomes based on the examined contextual factors.

 The regression analysis further reveals that the model provides a moderate explanatory power.
-However, variables that lack statistical significance (such as HTPT and CCTC) may be excluded from the model through coefficient testing or stepwise regression techniques.
+While the overall model is statistically significant, only some contextual factors demonstrate statistically significant effects on CDSTTCCU.
+Therefore, the subsequent coefficient analysis is necessary to identify which factors contribute meaningfully to the model and to distinguish them from variables whose effects are not statistically supported within the present sample.
 Additionally, it is recommended to assess multicollinearity (using VIF) and check for homoscedasticity (constant variance of errors) to ensure the model’s robustness.

 To examine the presence of multicollinearity, the Variance Inflation Factor (VIF) was employed.
 Conventionally, a VIF value greater than 10 indicates significant multicollinearity among independent variables.
 However, for studies using 5-point Likert scales, researchers have recommended adopting a more conservative threshold of 2.
 Accordingly, if a variable exhibits a VIF of 2 or higher, multicollinearity is considered to exist.
 In such cases, the variable in question may not provide meaningful explanatory power regarding the variation of the dependent variable ( Table 9).